 Our Favorite Dish: Saigon Special Banh Mi

-Walking into Saigon Sandwich can be a little overwhelming if you don’t speak Vietnamese.
+Saigon’s Sandwich can be a little overwhelming if you don’t speak Vietnamese.
 The picture menu above the counter doesn’t entirely explain what’s in the various sandwich options, and it’s unclear whether you should get a small (at $3.95 it seems like it might be very small) or a large.
-We’ll make it easy for you: get the Saigon Special, and you definitely only need a small.
-These are the best banh mi we’ve had in the LA area, with super crunchy bread, a good ratio of fillings, and just the right amount of pate and spice.
+We’ll make it easy for you: Get the Saigon Special, and you definitely only need a small.
+These are the best banh mi we’ve had in the LA area, with super-crunchy bread, a good ratio of fillings, and just the right amount of pate and spice.

 Our Favorite Dishes: Pork Dumplings

 When Mama Lu’s has a two-hour wait but you still want dumplings, Long Xing Ji is your spot.
 This small place on the second floor of a strip mall has a glass-paned kitchen where you can see the chefs making dumplings from scratch.
 They specialize in soup dumplings, and the pork ones are our favorites here.

 Our Favorite Dishes: Beef Noodle Soup, Sesame Noodles

 Many of the spots on this guide have giant menus - Dai Ho is not one of them.
 There are only eight things on the menu at this noodle house, but everything we’ve tried is worth your time.
 The space is small and bustling, and it’s good for a solo lunch (or dinner at home if you order the giant beef noodle soup).

 Our Favorite Dishes: Honey Pepper Beef, Crispy Shrimp